baremetal-engine/PotatoAI/README.md

 No flashy names.
 No technocratic branding.
 Potato is **intelligence for everyone** — built on privacy, truth, and humanity.

-> **“PotatoAI is a root-level conscience — quietly connecting us, feeding us, and growing alongside us.”**
+> **“Potato is a root-level conscience — quietly connecting us, feeding us, and growing alongside us.”**

 ---